 So for Lent I am choosing to give up desserts and dessert-like items.
 That will mean no stopping for a Danish on the way to work when I’m in a rush, no letting myself throw a candy bar into the cart when I’m buying groceries, no playing the this-is-a-special-occasion-so-it’s-ok-to-break-the-rules-just-once game (which gets played once and once and once andâ€”before I know itâ€”becomes a lifestyle).
 Melissa, bless her, is joining me in this, even though she’s not diabetic.

 I don’t imagine I’ll write a lot about this here in the blog, but I reserve the right to do so if it helps me stay honest with myself.
 And to everyone else out there who’s with me in the Type 2 Diabetes boatâ€”feel free to chime in with your own successes, complaints, frustrations.
 I’ll know exactly how you’re feeling.
+I’ll start by sharing the best kayla itsines reviews below, these have help me a lot recently and would recommend it to everyone.

 And now, back to knitting…